Mariners manager Scott Servais impressed by Pete Carroll’s statement after Seahawks cancel practice

 In past years, Mariners manager Scott Servais has made several trips to the Seahawks practices in Renton.

 He is a big football fan and likes to talk with Seahawks coaches about the different leadership techniques they use for their team.
 But he has yet to talk with head coach Pete Carroll about players stepping away from games or practices in a form of protest.
-The Mariners players voted unanimously not to play their game on Wednesday vs. the Padres while the Seahawks didn’t practice on Saturday.
+The Mariners players voted unanimously not to play their game Wednesday against the Padres while the Seahawks didn’t practice Saturday.

-Servais said he has consistently listened to the Flying Coach with Steve Kerr and Pete Carroll podcast since it debuted.
-He particularly loved episode with Spurs head coach Gregg Poppovich.
+Servais said he has consistently listened to the Flying Coach podcast with Steve Kerr and Pete Carroll since it debuted.
+He particularly loved the episode with Spurs head coach Gregg Poppovich.

 “They are three really intelligent guys who have a good feel for their teams, and not just for the teams and getting the most out of their players, but what’s going on in our country and what’s going on around their players,” Servais said.
 “So listening to a few of those podcasts, getting to know those guys a little bit, it’s been really helpful for me in my education.
 And listening to Pete today, I thought he did a great job as always, very sincere.
 Coming from the heart.
 I thought it was great.”

-Note: Editor’s note: The Times declined to send reporter Ryan Divish to Anaheim for this game because of COVID-19 safety concerns.